djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 \gamma(0)=0.
 $$

----

-### 4.3 Step 3: calculate distances from observations to the target
+### calculate distances from observations to the target

 The target is